 Let’s follow one green with another.
 Spinach, like broccoli, is stuffed with vitamins and minerals, including plenty of calcium.
 One cup has more than 10% of the recommended daily allowance.
 Turns out that Popeye was right – spinach is hard to beat.

 For more information about our complete line of services and programs, please call our main office at (480) 988-9108.
-A Banner Urgent Care healthcare consultant will be happy to assist you.
+A Urgent Care Extra healthcare consultant will be happy to assist you.